Daily Devotions – Complete Collection

 For lots of would-be Bible readers who set out to read the Bible through in a year, one of the major reasons people give up Is the struggle to find time for daily Bible reading.

 Bible reading commitments get squeezed out by all the other stuff that fills our days.
 Unfortunately, the new year doesn’t come with any extra minutes in the day.
-To find time to read the Bible in 2024, we are going to have fit it into what is probably already a schedule that is too full.
+To find time to read the Bible, we are going to have fit it into what is probably already a schedule that is too full.

 But how?
 How can we do it?
-How can we find time to read through the Bible in 2024?
+How can we find time to read through the Bible?
 Here are three practical suggestions.

 Repurpose Your Time